camunda/feel-scala/CONTRIBUTING.md

 * Make sure that you write new tests for the changed behavior
 * Run all tests to verify you don't break anything
 * Build the project with Maven to format the code

+If you added a new feature, please add it to the [Camunda docs](https://docs.camunda.io/docs/next/components/modeler/feel/language-guide/feel-expressions-introduction/) by contributing its documentation to the [repository](https://github.com/camunda/camunda-docs).

 ## Building the project from source